goatber/garrysmod_addon_adder/README.md

 GMod Addon Adder Python v3.9.2

-Automatically creates a line in workshop.lua for a GMA and extracts the contents to the server's addons folder.
+Automatically creates a line in a server's workshop.lua for a .GMA and extracts the contents to the server's addons folder using the game's built-in gmad.exe.

 If you have your install directories set up, open config.py and paste the respective directories.
 Otherwise, run main.py and it will ask for them.